alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 In the GitLab configuration file, replace the value of `external_url` by "http://gitlab.my-sample-domain.xyz" (the domain you have just purchased and configured), then save and quit by pressing CTRL+X.

-Now let's start GitLab and try it!
+Now let's start GitLab and try it.
 In your terminal, run the following command:
 ```bash
 gitlab-ctl reconfigure
 ```